Key concepts and advice

 Fast charging

 Consider the risk for conflict and competition if you choose to have a small number of shared fast chargers on site.
 EV owners would probably prefer guaranteed access to slower outlets in their individually allocated parking spaces.
-A shared fast charger could be blocked for days while the owner of the parked vehicle cannot be found and an outage would affect all.
+A shared fast charger could be blocked for days while the owner of a parked vehicle cannot be found and an outage would affect all.
 If it is impractical to wire up the parking areas, the Owners Corporation could consider adopting a Rule (UTMA Part 6) to ensure equitable access to a shared fast charger.

 Staged development